M.S. In Nursing - Family and Community Nurse Practitioner

-In this course, students are introduced to competencies necessary for studying clinical microsystems and examining their influence on patient safety, satisfaction, and other clinical outcomes.
-Students will apply: (a) quality improvement assessment tools and models within a microsystem, (b) continuous quality improvement theory, (c) evidence-based practice, (d) performance improvement methods, and (e) the development of team-based problem solving and resolution.
-This course is offered in a hybrid format.
+In this course, students are introduced to the competencies necessary, and nursing leadership’s responsibilities related to, continuous quality improvement, including data analysis, clinical practice guidelines, and future of healthcare.
+Students apply: (a) quality improvement assessment tools and models within a healthcare system, (b) continuous quality improvement theory, (c) evidence-based practice, (d) performance improvement methods, and (e) the development of team-based problem solving and resolution.

 NU 444.
 BSN Capstone Practice (with 42 Practicum Hours).
 3 Hours.

 This is the culminating scholarly experience in the RN-to-BSN program of study.
 Students will focus on synthesis and integration of complex concepts relevant to their scope of practice, and leadership and management skills in complex organizational environments.
 Emphasis is placed on the application of leadership principles through an evidence-based capstone project.
 This course is offered in a hybrid format.
 Prerequisite(s): NU 441 and NU 442 and NU 443 and NU 706 and NU 710 and NU 740.